ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 When the task finishes, retrieve the new user's connection strings with the `ibmcloud cdb deployment-connections` command.

 MongoDB centralizes user data in the `admin` database.
-List all users and their roles and database permissions [in the mongo shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell) by using the `show users` command.
+List all users and their roles and database permissions [in the mongo shell](https://www.mongodb.com/try/download/shell){: external} by using the `show users` command.

 ```sh
 ibmcloud cdb deployment-connections --start -u admin mongodb-production